 RSI and Momentum

-The 14-period RSI reads 27.8, deep in oversold territory.
-This suggests that selling pressure may be overextended, and a corrective bounce is plausible in the near term.
-However, in strong trends, RSI can remain oversold for extended periods, so traders should wait for price confirmation before going long.
+The 14-period RSI reads 24.5, deep in oversold territory.
+This suggests the sell-off may be overextended, and a corrective bounce is plausible soon.
+In strong downtrends, however, RSI can stay oversold for extended periods, so traders should wait for a confirmed bullish price structure before going long.

 Key Support and Resistance Levels